 Enquiries may be made at any time about potential increases in load, or new loads connecting to the NTS, although there may be a lead time before additional capacity can be made available.
-Information on new and existing loads will also be collected through the FES process, so the annual planning cycle will include the best known information to National Grid on directly connected NTS loads, including any previous enquiries made by Shippers or Developers.
-Any investment required as a result of load enquiries received by National Grid will therefore be consolidated into the next or future planning cycles.
+Information on new and existing loads is collected through the FES process, so the annual planning cycle includes the best-known information to us on directly connected NTS loads, including any previous enquiries made by Shippers or developers.
+Any investment required as a result of load enquiries received by us will therefore be consolidated into the next or future planning cycles.

-15 http://www2.nationalgrid.com/uk/industry-information/gas-capacity-methodologies/